-Our guidance for 2014 is based on expectations of continually slow and fragile macroeconomic growth and a continuation of low interest rate levels in our core markets.
+Our guidance for 2014 is based on expectations of a continuation of slow and fragile macroeconomic growth and a continuation of low interest rate levels in our core markets.

 Furthermore, the guidance is based on accounting figures adjusted for the transfer of Personal Banking and Business Banking activities in Ireland to the Non-core unit effective from 1 January 2014.

-We expect total income above the 2013 level, despite weaker Market Making income, with the increase driven by improvements in most income items.
-We expect low demand for loans and thus a slight decrease in lending volumes, with the effect on net interest income being offset by lower funding costs.
+We expect total income above the 2013 level, with the increase driven by improvements in most income items.
+We expect low demand for loans, and lending volumes are thus likely to be only marginally higher.

-Expenses are expected to be reduced to around DKK 23 billion.
+Expenses are expected to be reduced to below DKK 23 billion.
 We expect expenses in the fourth quarter to be higher than in the previous quarters of 2014.

 Impairments in our core activities are expected to be around DKK 3 billion, against our previous guidance of impairments below the 2013 level.